Skip to Content

 Concurrent work has occurred within Massey University to map security related research activity and interests across academic disciplines.

-The Security, Politics and Development Network (SPD Network) is a collaboration between the Centre for Defence and Security Studies and the School of People, Environment and Planning at Massey University.
+The Security, Politics and Development Network is a collaboration between the Centre for Defence and Security Studies and the School of People, Environment and Planning at Massey University.
 It brings an interdisciplinary approach to understanding the nexus between security, political and development dynamics with respect to fragile environments, security sector development and governance, and post-conflict peace support and development programmes in the Asia Pacific region.

 It is intended to play a critical role bridging rigorous academic research, policy, and practice and seeks to build partnerships across universities, civil society, and government.